Last updated 4th February, 2026

 However, lower frequency bands like the 700Mhz one can travel further (making them a good fit in rural locations) and penetrate walls better (so they’re also good for inside buildings).
 As such, a robust 5G network needs both high and low frequency spectrum.

-At the time of writing, EE has access to 40MHz of 3.4GHz spectrum, 40MHz of 3.6GHz spectrum and 40MHz of 700MHz spectrum, so 120MHz of 5G spectrum overall.
+At the time of writing, EE has access to 1GHz of 40GHz spectrum, 800MHz of 26GHz spectrum, 40Mhz of 3.4GHz spectrum, 40MHz of 3.6GHz spectrum, and 40MHz of 700MHz spectrum, which is 1,920MHz in total.